MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

     FROM tasks
     WHERE mz_now() < created_ts + ttl;
     ```
-    The moment `mz_now()` crosses the expiration time of a record, it is removed from the result set.
+    The moment `mz_now()` crosses the expiration time of a record, that record is retracted (removed) from the result set.

 You can now: